New Rochelle, New York: 17th and 18th centuries

 In 1775, General George Washington stopped in New Rochelle on his way to assume command of the Army of the United Colonies in Massachusetts.
 In 1776 the British Army briefly occupied sections of New Rochelle and Larchmont.
-Following British victory in the Battle of White Plains, New Rochelle became part of a "Neutral Ground" for General Washington to regroup his troops.
+Following British victory in the Battle of White Plains, New Rochelle became part of the infamous Neutral Ground of Westchester County.

 After the Revolutionary War ended, in 1784, patriot Thomas Paine was given a farm in New Rochelle for his service to the cause of independence.
 The farm, totaling about 300 acres (1.2 km^{2}), had been confiscated from its owners by the state of New York due to their Tory activities.

 The first national census of 1790 shows New Rochelle with 692 residents.
 Some 136 were African American, including 36 who were freemen; the remainder were enslaved.